mindhiveproject/mindhive/frontend/content/docs/terms.md

 ### 1) Your participation is voluntary

 <p>
 Your participation on Mindive is completely voluntary, and you may discontinue your participation at any time, for any reason.
 You may end your participation in any study by closing your browser window.
-If you have an account on MindHive, you are free to delete your account at any time by navigating to <a target="_blank" href="https://mindhive.science/dashboard/settings">Account Settings</a>.
-You can also request that your data be removed from the platform at any time by contacting <a href="mailto: info@mindhive.science">info@mindhive.science</a>.
+If you have an account on MindHive, you are free to request the deletion of your account and associated data at any time by contacting <a href="mailto: info@mindhive.science">info@mindhive.science</a>.
 Note that we only have control over data that is stored with us at the moment of request.
 Some data may be beyond our control (e.g., data that has already been shared with researchers or included in publications, or data that cannot be retrieved because you forgot your username).
 </p>

 ### 2) We will never sell your data